praneetha0909/Red_Blue_nim/readme.txt

 			python red_blue_nim.py 8 7 misere human
 PREREQUISITES:		Python - 3.12.2 should be added to Environment Variables during the installation process.

-SUBMISSION FOLDER NAME: '1002112894_assmt2.zip'
 FILES IN FOLDER:
 1. red_blue_nim.py - Python Source File
 2. readme.txt (which also includes Evaluation Function implementation description)

 *INSTRUCTIONS*
 To run the code,
-1. Download the submission file '1002112894_assmt2.zip' from Canvas for Assignment 2.
+1. Download the submission file 'file_name.zip' from Canvas for Assignment 2.
 2. Unzip the folder.
 3. Open the python file 'red_blue_nim' in Microsoft Visual Studio.
 4. Open View --> Terminal in Visual Studio
 5. Copy the path of the python file, where it is location.
-Example: "C:\Users\prane\OneDrive\Documents\AI\1002112894_assmt2"
+Example: "C:\Users\prane\OneDrive\Documents\AI\fime_name"
-6. Enter: "cd C:\Users\prane\OneDrive\Documents\AI\1002112894_assmt2" in the terminal.
+6. Enter: "cd C:\Users\prane\OneDrive\Documents\AI\file_name" in the terminal.
 It will go the path of the file.
 7. In the terminal, enter the commands to start the game play, example command line "python red_blue_nim.py <num-red> <num-blue> <version> <first-player>".
 Here red_blue_nim.py is the name of the python file, '6' - Number of red marbles, '4' - number of blue marbles, 'version' - standard/misere, 'first player' - computer/human.
 By entering these, game will start.

 *OBSERVATIONS*